lilicaway/TypeScript-Babel-Webpack-Starter/README.md

 You can look into those projects to learn how to add extra configuration to this repository.

+It is ready for deploying in [Heroku](https://www.heroku.com/) as a Node app.

 # How do I use it?

 ## Building the repo